-Figure 1 suggests that there may be negative impacts to the marketplace from having sniping occur.
+Figure 1 suggests that there may be negative impacts to the marketplace from sniping.
 The horizontal axis shows the time remaining from the end of the auction at which a bidder who was winning the auction got outbid by some other bidder.
-The vertical axis shows the probability that the bidder who was outbid will not return in the future to bid on another auction.4 As the figure demonstrates, there is a rapid rise in the probability of not bidding again as the time remaining from the end of the auction drops below a fraction of a minute (about 20 seconds).
-This means that being outbid in the last few seconds will cause the outbid bidder to vote with their feet and be less likely to return to bid on eBay.
+The vertical axis shows the probability that the bidder who was outbid will not return in the future to participate in another auction.4 As the figure demonstrates, there is a rapid rise in the probability of not bidding ever again in a later auction as the time remaining from the end of the auction drops below a fraction of a minute (about 20 seconds).
+This means that being outbid in the last few seconds will cause the losing bidder to vote with his feet and be less likely to put in a bid on eBay again.